raspberrypi/documentation/linux/usage/systemd.md

 [Install]
 WantedBy=multi-user.target
 ```
-So in this instance the service would run python3 from our working directory /home/pi/myscript which contains our python program to run myscript.py
+So in this instance the service would run python3 from our working directory /home/pi/myscript which contains our python program to run myscript.py.
+But you are not limited to python programs, simply change the ExecStart line to be the command to start any program/script that you want running from startup.
-In this case we are running a python3 script but you could run anything you like here.

 Copy this file into /lib/systemd/system as root e.g.
 ```